ComputeCanada/magic_castle/README.md

 ```

 This will install the package on a single compute node.
 To install it on every
-compute node, call the following command as user `centos` and where `N` is the
+compute node, call the following command from the sudoer account and where `N`
-number of compute nodes in your cluster.
+is the number of compute nodes in your cluster.

 ```
 pdsh -w node[1-N] sudo /opt/ipython-kernel/bin/pip install <package_name>